bobanetwork/v3-anchorage/boba-chain-ops/README.md

 ### Erigon

+(MM: Our v3-erigon-lib repo is obsolete now that the upstream erigon-lib has been moved into the main Erigon repository.
+Need to make sure that this gets merged to the boba-bedrock-hardfork branch)
 Before generating the database, we need to add the genesis block information to the [v3-erigon-lib](https://github.com/bobanetwork/v3-erigon-lib/blob/boba-bedrock-hardfork/chain/chain_config.go) so that the first block can match the legacy chain.
 For example,

 ```go